ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 * Caused to be actualised, with a business step having an input of TRUE, not through a decision step.
 Such a step must be actualised at some point in the future.

-* Not yet actualisable, with a business step having an input of either FALSE.
+* Not yet actualisable, with a business step having an input of FALSE.
 This covers cases where a thing which has to happen before this step is actualised has not yet happened, for example: a step describing the putting of a question on an approval motion cannot happen if the approval motion has not yet been tabled.

 * Allowed to be actualised, with a business step having an input of ALLOWS, through a decision step.
 Such a step may be actualised, depending on a decision made elsewhere.

 * Not currently actualisable, with a business step having an input of UNTRAVERSABLE.
 This covers cases where procedural rules would be required to change before the step could be actualised, for example: the Speaker cannot certify under the English Votes for English Laws procedure unless and until the EVEL standing orders are reinstated.

-## What may happen is often not what does happen
+## What is possible and what is plausible

-Whilst the procedure maps take account of legislation, standing orders, speaker rulings and precedence to determine what may happen, what is possible according to the rule sets and what is possible in a political context may not be the same, for example: it is possible for a Member of the House of Commons to table a fatal prayer against a negative statutory instrument, which may be referred to and debated in a Delegated Legislation Committee.
+Whilst the procedure maps take account of legislation, standing orders, speaker rulings and precedence to determine what is allowed to happen, what is possible according to the rule sets and what is plausible may not be the same, for example: it is possible for a Member of the House of Commons to table a fatal prayer against a negative statutory instrument, which may be referred to and debated in a Delegated Legislation Committee.
 Once debated, it is also possible for the question to be put on that prayer in the Chamber.
 In reality, unless the Opposition finds time, it is unlikely that the motion will ever have the question put.

-We can use data gathered from concluded work packages subject to a procedure to calculate the likelihood of a step being taken in future in that procedure: the number of concluded work packages subject to a procedure having a business item actualising that step, divided by the total number of concluded work packages subject to that procedure.
+We use data gathered from concluded work packages subject to a procedure, to calculate the plausibility of a step being taken in future in that procedure: the number of concluded work packages subject to a procedure having a business item actualising that step, divided by the total number of concluded work packages subject to that procedure.

-We take account of concluded work packages because we don’t want the likelihood calculation to miss steps that haven’t happened yet.
+We take account of concluded work packages because we don’t want the plausibility calculation to miss steps that haven’t happened yet.

 Looking at precedence in this way, we can plot ‘cowpaths’ through the possibility space.
-Why a particular path is taken frequently and others are taken less often belongs to the world of politics; any advice about direction remains in the hands of the procedural offices.

 ## Visualising a work package